hove-io/navitia/documentation/slate/source/includes/realtime.md

 In the list of "date_times" available in the response, the parameter "data_freshness" is "realtime" and the field "date_time" takes the delay into account, whereas "base_date_time" shows the base-schedule departure datetime.

 A list of the disruptions impacting the stop schedules is also present at the root level of the response.
-A link to concerned disruption can be found in the in the "date_times" object itself.
+A link to the concerned disruption can be found in the in the "date_times" object itself.

 ## <a name="REDUCED_SERVICE"></a>Reduced service